 What happens if you want to change accountants in the future?

-Once you have given notice, your new accountant will seek ‘professional clearance’ from your current accountant, and the handover process will then begin.
+Once you have given notice, your new accountant will seek ‘professional clearance’ from your current accountant, and the handover process will begin.

-As you can imagine with any type of transfer, things don’t always go as smoothly as you would like
+As you can imagine, with any type of transfer, things don’t always go as smoothly as you would like

 Find out how to maximise your chances of a smooth switch in our guide to changing accountants.